-Trump: America’s story is ‘the greatest political journey’
+Trump calls America's story 'the greatest political journey'

 Not since 1951, when President Harry Truman spoke before a large gathering on the Washington Monument grounds to mark the 175th anniversary of the signing of the Declaration of Independence, has a commander in chief made an Independence Day speech to a sizable crowd on the Mall.

-Pete Buttigieg, one of the Democrats running for president, said, "This business of diverting money and military assets to use them as a kind of prop, to prop up a presidential ego, is not reflecting well on our country."
+Pete Buttigieg, one of the Democrats running for president , said, "This business of diverting money and military assets to use them as a kind of prop, to prop up a presidential ego, is not reflecting well on our country."
 Buttigieg, the mayor of South Bend, Indiana, is a Navy Reserve veteran who served in Afghanistan in 2014.

 Two groups, the National Parks Conservation Foundation and Democracy Forward, want the Interior Department's internal watchdog to investigate what they say may be a "potentially unlawful decision to divert" national parks money to Trump's "spectacle."